Ghana has over 500 Senior High Schools across its 16 regions categorized into Category A, Category B, Category C, and Category D schools.

 It was established in 1958 by Bishop Joseph Oliver Bowers SVD as a Catholic seminary for boys who wished to become priests.

 Students are offered general arts, general science, business, and visual arts to pursue.

 After their stay in the school, they sit an external examination called the West African Senior School Certificate Examination to be placed in any of the tertiary institutions in the country.

 The school students are usually referred to as Pojomma, while the alumni are addressed as Pojoba, to which they respond Daasebre.
 Since its establishment in 1958, the school has achieved many successes and has produced great men for Ghana and worldwide.
 There are 2100 boys in the school.

 Obuasi Senior High Technical School is a co-educational second-cycle public high school institution in Obuasi in the Ashanti Region of Ghana and it’s known to be one of the most stubborn SHS in Ghana.
 The school recently reached the quarter-finals of the National Science and Maths Quiz Competition.

-They have won the Ashanti regional Milo soccer competition in 2005 and 2015.
+They won the Ashanti regional Milo soccer competition in 2005 and 2015.

-In the Zonal Inter Colleges Athletics competition, they have won several times.
-Students of the school were claimed to have created ‘a touchless bin’ in the fight against COVID-19.
-Also was the first school to win the maiden Sci-Tech Innovation Challenge, 2021.
+In the Zonal Inter Colleges Athletics competition, they won several times.
+Students of the school were claimed to have created a touchless bin’ in the fight against COVID-19.
+Also was the first school to win the maiden Sci-Tech Innovation Challenge in 2021.

 Adisadel College, popularly known as “ADISCO,” is an Anglican boys’ boarding school in Cape Coast, Ghana.